CristopherMasserini/covid_hostname_analysis/README.md

 ## Data and libraries used
 This project collects the information published by a researcher at: https://1984.sh/covid19-domains-feed.txt

 Because this project, written in python, is dependent on the library python-whois (https://github.com/DannyCork/python-whois) to access a DNS, there are some issues that can only be worked out in that library.
 For instance, the country code TLD for Portugal, .pt, is not recognized in that library as valid.
+The program, by design, has to make a lot of DNS calls which affects the runtime of the program.
+This will often take several hours on a standard laptop, but running on a server can cut the runtime down significantly.

+This project also uses the subprocess library.
+If you come across an error that there is no keyword argument called text, the solution for that is updating to the most recent version of python.

 ## Details